Candy-O (song): Release and reception

 "Candy-O" was first released on the album of the same name in 1979, segued into by the preceding song on the album, "Shoo Be Doo."
 The song was released as the B-side to the single "Double Life," as well as "Let's Go" in France and Brazil.
 It was included on compilation albums such as Just What I Needed: The Cars Anthology and The Essentials.

 "Candy-O" has seen positive critical reception from critics.
 Maginnis called the track "infectious" and called it "a prime example of a group of studio-savvy musicians making the most of the fresh sounds of the day without stifling their formidable songwriting and playing skills."
+Rolling Stone critic Tom Carson wrote that the song is "very nice, with some terse, churning guitar and a vocal just attenuated and yearning enough to make the heroine's coolness appear authentically felt instead of being merely presented."
 Ultimate Classic Rock ranked the song as the third best Benjamin Orr Cars song, calling it a "a short, but oh-so-sweet little rocker" and praising Easton's guitar solo as "superb."
+Classic Rock History critic Brian Kachejian rated it as the Cars' 4th greatest song, praising its originality and stating that "The way [lead guitarist] Elliot Easton and [keyboardist] Greg Hawkes bounced off each other with their licks and fills was mesmerizing."
 Classic Rock History critic Tony Scavieli rated it as the Cars all-time greatest song, calling it "the song that defined the sound and aura of the Cars."
+Rolling Stone rated it as one of the Cars' 17 essential songs, with critic Hank Shteamer saying that "The song takes just a handful of elements — an icy New Wave pulse, a bare-bones, almost blueslike structure, and boldly abstract lyrics — and turns them into two and a half minutes of captivating minimalist pop."